Residential Burn Permits Not Available Today

 During the period of February 1 to April 30, a permit may be obtained to burn off vegetation within water retention basins.
 Applications must be made through the Prevention Division and an inspection of the burn location by the Fire Marshal or his designee must be completed before the permit is approved.
 All conditions as set forth for a residential burn must be met.

 Open burning for the purpose of land clearing operations is the only burning allowed by business or construction companies.
-No burning of building wastes or trash is allowed (exception: burning of wood in barrels for warmth during cold weather is tolerated for the duration of the cold season).
 These permits are issued by the Prevention Division after certain conditions are met.
 All requests by businesses for burning permits are referred to the Prevention Division.

-Periodically, special burning permits may be issued for sweat lodges, bonfires and campfires.
-Campfires (no larger than 3′ X3′ X2′) do not require a permit but a permit is usually issued to reduce confusion should a complaint arise.
-Campfires are viewed as cooking fires (similar to BBQ grills and gas grills) and are not regulated.
-Fires larger than 3′ X3′ X 2′ are considered bonfires and require a permit from the Prevention Division.
+Special burning permits may be issued for sweat lodges and bonfires.
+Campfires are viewed as recreational fires per the International Fire Code.
+Locally, campfires less than 3’ x 3’ x 2’ and maintained 25’ from any structure or combustible material do not require a permit.
+Citizens may use the residential burn permit process for campfires to reduce confusion should a complaint arise.
+Fires larger than 3′ x 3′ x 2′ are considered bonfires and require a permit from the Prevention Division.

 The University of Kansas property and Haskell Indian Nations University property are on State and Federal owned properties respectively.
 Neither is required to obtain burn permits from the Fire Medical Department; however, we appreciate notification by them of burning operations.

 The City of Lawrence is required to obtain burn permits for burning operations for land clearing, crop management or vegetation disposal.

 - Procedure and Conditions for Obtaining a Commercial Burn Permit

 Contact the Prevention Division with questions regarding burning within the City limits at (785) 830-7000.